 Post-Translational Modification Prediction API

-The post-translational modification (PTM) predictor API paces industry standards for in silico liability predictions for therapeutic development.
+The post-translational modification (PTM) prediction API paces industry standards for in silico liability predictions for therapeutic development.
 Maintaining therapeutic protein stability and potency during development continues to be a costly and significant challenge due to degradation by PTMs.
 Early screening for liabilities is critical in reducing development costs and enabling downstream success.
-The ptm-predictor
+The ptm-prediction

-API provides both sequence and structure based predictions (See Notes for more information).
+API provides both sequence and structure based predictions.

 For more sophisticated N-linked glycosylation prediction, use our Glycosylation Prediction API